 - Firm or rubbery

-You can have one or many fibroadenomas in one or both breasts.
+You can have a single fibroadenoma or more than one fibroadenoma.
+They can occur in one or both breasts.

 When to see a doctor

 Healthy breast tissue often feels lumpy.
 Make an appointment with your health care provider if you:

 - Find that a breast lump you had checked in the past has grown or changed in any way

 The cause of fibroadenomas is not known.
 They might be related to hormones that control your periods.

 Less common types of fibroadenomas and related breast lumps may not act the same as typical fibroadenomas.
 These types of breast lumps include:

 - Complex fibroadenomas.
 These are fibroadenomas that can get bigger over time.
 They can press on or displace nearby breast tissue.

 - Giant fibroadenomas.
 Giant fibroadenomas grow quickly to larger than 2 inches (5 centimeters).
 They also can press on nearby breast tissue or push it out of place.